Funny thing about hitting bottom – when you’re down there, you’ve got two options: stay down or get up.

 As chairs shuffled marking the end of the meeting, I walked straight to the door.
 I was sure I’d never return to this particular meeting and indeed had hoped that they’d ask me not to.
 If they’d only tell me to stay away, I’d be free to continue my path of self destruction without worrying whether there was any actual hope.
 I would be free to fade away.

 My plan had backfired.
 I was in tears.
-Completely overwhelmed with gratitude for people I’d never seen before in my life who somehow saw something in me that was once in them – and who lifted me up and carried me away from myself and away from a drink to a place that was safe – just for one day.
+Completely overwhelmed with gratitude for people I’d never seen before in my life who somehow saw something in me that was once in them–and who lifted me up away from myself and away from a drink to a place that was safe.
+Just for one day.

 I went back to that meeting every day for a month, and never did pick up another drink.

-Tomorrow marks twenty-two years since my last drink, and even though I’m no longer involved with AA, I can honestly say that the people in those meetings in NYC saved my life.
+August 3 marks twenty-eight years since my last drink, and even though I’m no longer involved with AA, I can honestly say that the people in those meetings in NYC saved my life.
 They taught me how to trust in the collective power of goodwill, in myself, and in God.
 I am indeed a grateful recovering alcoholic today.
 And I hope that gratitude continues for many more years.
 One day at a time.